enrperes/obsidianVault/Bronte Sisters.md

 Writers by the age of 14

 ## Jane Eyre
-Written mainly by Charlotte, published anonimously.
+Written mainly by Charlotte, published under the name of "Currer Bell" The book contains elements of social criticism with a strong sense of Christina morality.
+It's considered to be ahead of its time because of Jane's individualistic character and how the novel treats topics of class, sexuality, religion, femminism.
 ## Whutering Heights
 Love story
 ___